sydneytest/ctest/README.md

        Unzip the package.
 Terraform runs as a single binary named terraform.
 Replace terraform binary in deploy folder with this binary.

        Default terraform binary in deploy folder is compatible with MAC OS
+ 6. AWS cli installed

+      How to install aws cli:

+      Follow the steps from http://docs.aws.amazon.com/cli/latest/userguide/installing.html

+      AWS cli should be added to the PATH

+      example: export PATH=$PATH:/Users/user1/Library/Python/2.7/bin/

  Steps to deploy: